-The basin is located at the southeastern end of the California Coast Ranges and north of the Western Transverse Ranges (Figure 2-1) and is in an area of high tectonic activity.
+The basin is located at the southeastern end of the California Coast Ranges and north of the Western Transverse Ranges (Figure 2.1-1) and is in an area of high tectonic activity.
 The basin is bounded on the north and south by faults and is located near major fault zones such as the San Andreas and Santa Maria River fault zones.
 Because the basin is located in a mountainous region with active tectonic activity, it has a number of structural features generated by tectonic activities.
 The basin has been deformed by this tectonic activity, and is generally a synclinal basin, with multiple synclines that are oriented to the northwest and a number of faults that cross the basin.

 Tectonic activity from the northwest movement of the San Andreas fault system has led to the development of a fold and thrust belt which has driven the deformation of the Cuyama Valley for the past four million years (USGS, 2013c).
 The Cuyama Valley was formed by a downfaulted block of the earth's crust called a graben.
 This block is bordered on the north by the Morales and Whiterock faults and on the south by the South Cuyama and Ozena faults.
 Along these borders the faults have thrust older rocks of pre-Pliocene age over the rocks of Pliocene age and younger.
 In the eastern part of the valley the north-bordering faults approach the San Andreas fault zone and the south-bordering faults approach the Big Pine fault.
+(Singer and Swarzenski, 1970)

+2.1.3 Geologic History

-(Singer and Swarzenski, 1970) 2.1.2 Geologic History The Cuyama Basin has a long history of deformation and deposition, most influenced by tectonic activity and cycles of marine transgression and regression.
+The Cuyama Basin has a long history of deformation and deposition, most influenced by tectonic activity and cycles of marine transgression and regression.
 Formations in the Basin reflect variable depositional environments, from the middle bathyal shales and siltstones to the nonmarine sandstone, conglomerate, and mudstones.
+Marine rocks are dominant in the western part of the basin and interfinger to the east with nonmarine rocks (Ellis, 1994).

-A major late Eocene/early Oligocene unconformity affected all regions south of the San Andreas fault, shown in the geologic record by nonmarine Oligocene rocks overlying a thick section (several kilometers) of upper Eocene marine rocks (Kellogg et al., 2008).
-The unconformity is a result of the Ynezian orogeny during which pre-Oligocene marine rocks were folded and uplifted above younger sediments (Kellogg et al., 2008).
+A major late Eocene/early Oligocene (38 - 28 million years (Ma)) unconformity affected all regions south of the San Andreas fault, shown in the geologic record by nonmarine Oligocene (23 Ma) rocks overlying a thick section (several kilometers) of upper Eocene (56 Ma) marine rocks (Kellogg et al., 2008; Ellis, 1994).
+The unconformity is a result of the Ynezian orogeny (around 30 Ma) during which pre-Oligocene marine rocks were folded and uplifted above younger, Oligocene-age sediments (Kellogg et al., 2008).